AdobeDocs/analytics-platform.en/help/data-views/bi-extension.md

 ### Defaults and limitations

-The following additional defaults and limitations apply when using the BI extenion:
+The following additional defaults and limitations apply when using the BI Extenion:

-* The BI Extension requires a row limit for the query results.
+* The BI extension requires a row limit for the query results.
 The default is 50, but you can override this in SQL using `LIMIT n`, where `n` is 1 - 50000.
-* The BI Extension requires a date range to limit the rows used for calculations.
+* The BI extension requires a date range to limit the rows used for calculations.
 The default is the last 30 days, but you can override this in your SQL `WHERE` clause using the special [`timestamp`](#timestamp) or [`daterange`](#date-range) columns.
-* The BI Extension requires aggregate queries.
+* The BI extension requires aggregate queries.
 You can't use SQL like `SELECT * FROM ...` to get the raw, underlying rows.
 At a high level, your aggregate queries should use:
   * Select totals using `SUM` and/or `COUNT`.<br/> For example, `SELECT SUM(metric1), COUNT(*) FROM ...`
   * Select metrics broken down by a dimension. <br/>For example, `SELECT dimension1, SUM(metric1), COUNT(*) FROM ...
 GROUP BY dimension1`
   * Select distinct metric values.<br/>For example, `SELECT DISTINCT dimension1 FROM ...`